-This form is your opportunity to tell us how your grant from us has benefited disadvantaged children and young people.
+This form is your opportunity to tell us how the grant from BBC Children in Need has benefited disadvantaged children and young people.

-We hope this form will help you reflect on the successes and challenges of the last year.
-Hopefully this will also help your future work.
+We hope that measuring and evaluating the difference you make will help you to reflect on the successes and challenges of the past year, and plan your future work.